Our History and Charter

 Over the years AACA has moved from buggies and brass trimmed coaches to newer cars.
 It has been an evolving process and new categories continue to be developed, the most recent is “specifically named Prestige cars” and “Limited Production and Prototype vehicles”.
 Technically an “antique automobile” is at least 25 years old.
-But as we enter 2017 that means that a 1992 is an antique.
 HR&R was founded based on the excitement of traveling new roads, visiting collections, museums, new social events, feeling the freedoms of country roads and socializing with friends who share these feelings.
 While we are an AACA club, we also take the position that the five touring events a year we hold are the most important experience for our members, rather than other clubs that focus on shows or cruise-ins.
 We do not require that you drive an antique on our tours.
 Due to the heat of summer, the chill of spring and potential rains, we feel that it is fine to cruise in newer iron.
 Our goal is partner ourselves with AACA which states: “we are providing ample opportunity for car lovers to be a part of AACA”.